-Honestly, replacing HDD with SSD is the best way to upgrade a old disk, gain better performance, avoid reinstalling Windows from scratch, and prevent data loss from hard drive failure, system crash, unexpected deletion, laptop stolen, etc.
+Honestly, replacing HDD with SSD is the best way to upgrade an old disk, gain better performance, avoid reinstalling Windows from scratch, and prevent data loss from hard drive failure, system crash, unexpected deletion, laptop stolen, etc.

 Next, mirroring hard drive to SSD can keep your Windows, previous installed programs and saved data in the new SSD, but reinstalling Windows will erase all applications and data, and will only give you a fresh copy of Windows.
-Moreover, you still need configure your preference settings.
+Moreover, you still need to configure your preference settings.

 What you will need to do

 Mirroring hard drive to SSD is to make an exact copy from hard drive to SSD and the cloned SSD can be used to boot your computer successfully.
 Probably you have also heard that the cloned SSD won't boot issue in Windows 7/8/10/11.
 It may be caused by cloning failure, wrong partition style, boot mode, boot order, etc. Therefore, before you start to clone disk to SSD, you need to get something important and make preparations.

 Make sure your SSD has enough space for HDD to SSD cloning.
 Only when SSD has enough space to hold everything on the old disk, the cloning can succeed.
 To make it, please delete useless files with "Disk cleanup" or uninstall the programs that are no longer in use.
 In addition, you can choose to sync local folder to network drive, cloud storage, or external devices, then delete the original copy on your disk.

 Check the partition style of both HDD and SSD.
 Type diskmgmt.msc in the search box and hit Enter to access Disk Management, right-click a disk and select Properties, then navigate to Volumes tab and you will see the similar word like "Partition style: Master Boot Record (MBR)".